-Early Childhood Education II - #CCHS2002 Open to Grade 11 & 12 with successful completion of Level I This course is offered for Dual Enrollment credit Credits: BUHS 16, Sending Schools 4 Year Long, 160 Minutes Daily
+Early Childhood Education II - #CCHS2002 Open to Grade 11 & 12 with successful completion of Level I This course is offered for dual enrollment credit Credits: BUHS 16, Sending Schools 4 Year Long, 160 Minutes (2 blocks)

-In this course students will explore the development of the young child from conception to age eight, first through the lens of the typically developing child and then the child with diverse abilities.
-Course content includes: the development of the four learning domains; physical, emotional, social, cognitive, and language and the ways in which these developmental domains can be supported in all learners.
-Students will understand the importance of observation and assessment and will explore a variety of observation techniques and screening tools.
-Topics include developmental theories, the history, philosophy, legislation, and recommended practices for supporting children with diverse abilities, family centered practice, early intervention, at risk populations, inclusion, and referrals.
-This course will be offered for college credit in Human Growth and Development and with completion, and one year experience working with groups of young children, make them eligible for work as an assistant teacher in an early childhood education program after graduation.
-Students are required to participate in field work at local early childhood education programs.
+Building on the learning during Early Childhood Education I, in this course students will develop an understanding of the child with diverse abilities.
+Course content includes: Students will understand the importance of observation and assessment and explore various observation techniques and screening tools.
+Topics include developmental theories, history, philosophy, legislation, recommended practices for supporting children with diverse abilities, family-centered practice, early intervention, at-risk populations, inclusion, and referrals.
+The second semester will unite the two years as students develop effective communication and relationship-building skills with colleagues, children, and families.
+Students will complete a capstone project.
+After completing the two years of study, students will be prepared to work as assistant teachers in early childhood education classrooms.
+Students are required to participate in fieldwork at local early childhood education programs.